PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter10.md

    - Using feedback from audits, customer complaints, data analysis, and performance metrics to identify improvement opportunities.

-## Nonconformity and Corrective Action
+## NONCONFORMITY AND CORRECTIVE ACTION

 Nonconformities are instances where processes or outputs do not meet specified requirements.
 The organization must address these through a structured approach involving corrective actions.